 Employees should be properly and thoroughly trained before attempting to work with or on any cutting torches.
-Always wear the appropriate PPE for the task, including shaded eye protection and gloves.
+Always wear the appropriate personal protective equipment (PPE) for the task, including shaded eye protection and gloves.
 Here are some other important safety tips:

-- Light torches with friction lighters and not a lighter or matches an always point the tip away from people.
+- Light torches with friction lighters and not a lighter or matches, and always point the tip away from people.

 - Never lay down a torch until the gases have been completely shut off.